 The LGBT tour market is well worth an expected $211 billion international, but in many elements of the arena, queer tourists face particular safety worries.
-More than 70 nations nonetheless criminalize homosexuality—consisting of famous tourist locations like Barbados, Jamaica, Egypt, Dubai and Singapore.
-Even in places in which identical-intercourse family members aren’t illegal, there can be harassment, threats and violence.
+More than 70 nations criminalize homosexuality—consisting of famous tourist locations like Barbados, Jamaica, Egypt, Dubai, and Singapore.
+Even in places where identical-intercourse family members aren’t illegal, there can be harassment, threats, and violence.
 It’s the remaining issue you need to think about on excursion, but it is the world we stay in.

-According to Community Marketing & Insights (CMI), 64 per cent of LGBT tourists say their safety as a member of the community is a first-rate subject while touring across the world.
-And 45 per cent of transgender Americans said they have got felt threatened with physical or verbal abuse on a journey.
+According to Community Marketing & Insights (CMI), 64 percent of LGBT tourists say their safety as a community member is a first-rate subject while touring across the world.
+And 45 percent of transgender Americans said they have felt threatened with physical or verbal abuse on a journey.

-As businesses increasingly cater to the LGBT demographic, there’s growing focus of these concerns: Launched in 2014, the GeoSure app offers hyperlocal safety statistics for loads of destinations all around the global—from the united states level all the way down to the community.
+As businesses increasingly cater to the LGBT demographic, there’s a growing focus on these concerns: Launched in 2014, the GeoSure app offers hyperlocal safety statistics for loads of destinations all around the globe—from the united states level all the way down to the community.
 Scores are assigned to each place based totally on records from the State Department, the U.N., and different credible our bodies, as well as crowdsourced first-character critiques.
 “We’re now not trying to dissuade humans from visiting,” GeoSure CEO Michael Becker tells Newsweek.
-“We want humans to journey all around the global.
-We simply want them to do it in an informed, sensible and stimulating way.”
+“We want humans to journey all around the globe.
+We want them to do it in an informed, sensible, and stimulating way.”

 1. Do Your Homework